 Can I buy a car after I file for bankruptcy?

 If you are like many Americans today, you have had your share of financial problems.
 You may have even filed for bankruptcy.
-Unfortunately, the financial problems seldom stop there.
+Unfortunately, financial problems seldom stop there.
 If you have a used car, it may need to be replaced and that can be tricky.

 Take heart, you can and will get another chance at good credit.
 In the meantime, there are several approaches to take to replace your worn out wheels.
 Here are just a few: